LeoZeza/shadows/README.md

 ## Getting Started

-This project is a Flutter aplication just to learn how to manipulate shadows in some widgets.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)